50+ Important Egypt Travel Tips (+ Tips for Women): Know Before You Go!

 Egyptian breakfast is served anywhere form 8am-3pm because Egyptians LOVE to eat late.
 The “classic” Egyptian breakfast items are: ful, falafel, bread, grilled eggplant, eggs, fries, and fresh juice.

 I know – not “breakfast.”
 But it is in Egypt and it keeps you full almost all day!

 Egypt travel tip – Zooba is a restaurant with high quality, authentic Egyptian food.
 If you want the real Egyptian breakfast experience, go right to Zooba!

 Talabat – Egypt’s Food Delivery Platform

 Ladies – you CANNOT wear shorts if you open the door to a delivery man.
-“She was asking for it” is the vibe when it comes to wearing shorts in this situation.
+Unfortunately “she was asking for it” is the vibe when it comes to wearing shorts in this situation.

 Egypt travel tips

 Fresh juice is one of my favourite things about Egypt.
 There are roadside juice stands everywhere and a glass only costs around $1-2.

 This Egypt travel tip is to take advantage of the fresh juice!
 You most likely won’t find fresh, good quality juice this cheap anywhere else in the world.